 Check for government assistance

 You may qualify for a government grant or a credit on your taxes when your home needs a particular improvement.
 For instance, you’ll get a tax credit for upgrading to energy efficient appliances in your home.
+You should consider all of this when claiming your tax refund.

 Do what you can on your own